Asymptotic shape for the contact process in random environment: Appendix: Proof of almost subadditive ergodic Theorems and Appendix: Proof of almost subadditive ergodic Theorems 23 and 24

-\textbf{Remarks.} In the present article, we made no use of the possibility to take a non-zero $g_p$.
-In the case where the $(g_p)$ are not zero, but the $r_{n,p}$'s are, we obtain a result which sounds much like Theorem~3 in Schürger~\cite{MR1127716}.
-Like Schürger~\cite{MR833959}, we use the idea of a coupling with a stationarized process.
-This idea is due to Durrett~\cite{MR586774} and has been popularized by Liggett~\cite{MR806224}.
-However, there is here a refinement, because we directly establish a stochastic comparison with the random variable $Y$, whereas previous papers establish a stochastic comparisons with the whole process $(Y_n)_{n\ge 1}$, that admits $Y$ as its infimum limit.
+Since $\P$ is invariant under $\theta_n$, we classically conclude that $\underline{f}$ is invariant under $\theta_n$. \end{pf*} \begin{Remark*} In the present article, we made no use of the possibility to take a nonzero $g_p$.
+In the case where the $(g_p)$ are not zero, but the $r_{n,p}$'s are, we obtain a result which sounds a bit like Theorem 3 in Sch\"{u}rger \cite{MR1127716}.
+Like Sch\"{u}rger \cite{MR833959}, we use the idea of a coupling with a stationarized process.
+This idea is due to Durrett \cite{MR586774} and has been popularized by Liggett \cite{MR806224}.
+However, here there is a refinement, because we directly establish a stochastic comparison with the random variable $Y$, whereas previous papers establish a stochastic comparisons with the whole process $(Y_n)_{n\ge1}$, that admits $Y$ as its infimum limit.\vadjust{\goodbreak}

-In most almost subadditive ergodic theorems, almost sure convergence requires strong conditions on the lack of subadditivity (stationarity for instance).
-We obtain here an almost sure behavior by only considering a condition on the moments (of order greater than 1) of the lack of subadditivity.
-Besides, we know that bounding the first moment of the lack of subadditivity is not sufficient to get an almost sure behavior (see the remark by Derriennic~\cite{MR704553} and the counter-example by Derriennic and Hachem~\cite{MR939537}).
+In the majority of almost subadditive ergodic theorems, almost sure convergence requires strong conditions on the lack of subadditivity (stationarity, e.g.).
+Here we obtain an almost sure behavior by only considering a condition on the moments (of order greater than 1) of the lack of subadditivity.
+Besides, we know that bounding the first moment of the lack of subadditivity is not sufficient to get an almost sure behavior (see the remark by Derriennic \cite{MR704553} and the counter-example by Derriennic and Hachem \cite{MR939537}). \end{Remark*}